The64thGamer/cheeseepedia/content/9tjtbnjtuv1jxste/content.md

 #### May

-- WestStarr Development Corporation, a firm based in Bettendorf, Iowa, developed a restaurant arcade concept to chase the success of {{< wiki-link "Pizza Time Theatre" >}} and {{< wiki-link "ShowBiz Pizza Place" >}}. *Celebration Station*, WestStarr's foray into the family entertainment center industry, first opened in Rockford, Illinois on May 24, 1982. {{< cite 1 >}} A trademark was filed just five days later on May 29, 1982. {{< cite 2 >}}
+- WestStarr Development Corporation, a firm based in Bettendorf, Iowa, developed a restaurant arcade concept to chase the success of [Pizza Time Theatre] and [ShowBiz Pizza Place]. *Celebration Station*, WestStarr's foray into the family entertainment center industry, first opened in Rockford, Illinois on May 24, 1982.
+[1] A trademark was filed just five days later on May 29, 1982.
+[2]

 #### September

 - On September 17, 1982, the second Celebration Station opened in Merrillville, Indiana, on the site of a "Second Hand Rosa's" pizzeria.
 The location, two stories tall, was built around the existing "Rosa's" layout and owned by Dean White of Whiteco Industries.
-White eventually acquired the Celebration Station chain from WestStarr, becoming a division of Whiteco afterwards. {{< cite 3 >}}
+White eventually acquired the Celebration Station chain from WestStarr, becoming a division of Whiteco afterwards.
+[3]

 ### 1984